parksw3/perturbation/README.md

   * `simulate_sirs_shikoku.R`: R script for simulating epidemic dynamics in Shikoku island
   * `simulate_sirs_interpolate.R`: R script for simulating epidemic dynamics using interpolated transmission rates
 * `stanfit_sirs`: contains R scripts for fitting SIRS model using Stan
+* `stanfit_sirs2`: contains R scripts for fitting SIRS model that allows for changes in transmission using Stan
 * `stanmodel`: constrains stan scripts for deterministic models

 ------

-* R scripts in `stanfit_sirs` folder can be run independently as standalone files; these files need to be run first to generate rda files for model fits.
+* R scripts in `stanfit_sirs` and  `stanfit_sirs2` folders can be run independently as standalone files; these files need to be run first to generate rda files for model fits.
 * R scripts in `simulate_sirs` folder can be run after all stan models have been fitted.
 These scripts will generate rda files that contain a summary of analyses of fitted models.
 * R scripts in `figure` folder need to be run after all models have been fitted and analyzed.